Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 - CommandItem item = parser.register(IType type, String... commandNames)

   Set command type and command name, and then register command item.
-The command type (`tClass`) of this method can only identify VALUE (e.g. Integer.class) and ARRAY (e.g. int[].class).
+CommandParser can only identify two command types using this method, including VALUE (e.g. Integer.class) and ARRAY (e.g. int[].class).

 - CommandItem item = parser.register(CommandItem commandItem)

   Add command item to the parser.
+If the namesake existing , there will be exceptions (`CommandParserException`).

 > [!NOTE|label:Command Type`MainType.DerivedType`]
 >
-> Main types includes IType.NONE (only verify that it is passed in), BOOLEAN, BYTE, SHORT, INTEGER, LONG, FLOAT, DOUBLE, STRING, FILE.
-Derived types include [parameter type input format](../ui/commanditems.md#参数格式) lists the 16 types.
+> The main types include IType.NONE (be passed in or not), BOOLEAN, BYTE, SHORT, INTEGER, LONG, FLOAT, DOUBLE, STRING, FILE.
+Derived types include 16 types listed in [input format of parameter type](../ui/commanditems.md#参数格式).

 # Set Properties of Command Item {#设置参数项属性}

-Propertie settings for command item all return the command item itself, which can be set through chain calls.
-For the meaning of the propertie, see: [Edit Command Item](../ui/commanditems.md#编辑参数项).
+After setting properties for command item, it will return a reference to this object, and this process can be achieved by chain calls.
+The meaning of the properties is shown in [Edit Command Item](../ui/commanditems.md#编辑参数项).

 - CommandItem item = item.addOptions(String... options)